niuers/computer_systems/information_representation.md

 * Representation error: It refers to the fact that some (most, actually) decimal fractions cannot be represented exactly as binary (base 2) fractions.
   * This is the chief reason why Python (or Perl, C, C++, Java, Fortran, and many others) often won’t display the exact decimal number you expect.
   * Example: No matter how many base 2 digits you’re willing to use, the decimal value 0.1 cannot be represented exactly as a base 2 fraction.
+This also happens to 0.3.
   * The computer strives to convert 0.1 to the closest fraction it can of the form `J/(2**N)` where J is an integer containing exactly 53 bits.
 See [Python Doc: Floating Point Arithmetic: Issues and Limitations](https://docs.python.org/3/tutorial/floatingpoint.html)

 ## Floating Point vs. Fixed Point Representations